jayasuryaiplotz/tippit/README.md

 6. Add other currencies from Tagcash chains (both Fiat and Tokens)
 7. Add narration and option for anonymous donation
 8. Improve overall design
+9. Add extra button to request a tip (is that called begging icon?)
+10. Add Sonic Payment for gifts and requests